 2.6 Purposes of Processing.
 Customer instructs Contentstack to process Customer Personal Data for the following purposes: (i) processing in accordance with the Agreement, any applicable Order Form (or similar document), and this DPA; (ii) processing initiated by Users in their use of the Services in accordance with Customer’s configuration of the Services; and (iii) processing to comply with other reasonable written instructions provided by Customer via Contentstack's support service where such instructions are consistent with the terms of the Agreement, this DPA and Data Protection Laws.
 Where an instruction cannot be followed due to the architecture of the Services or generates disproportionate efforts, the Customer will reimburse Contentstack for the costs arising from these efforts or Contentstack may terminate all or applicable parts of the affected Services.

 3. RIGHTS OF DATA SUBJECTS

 3.1 Correction, Amendment, and Deletion.
-To the extent Customer, in its use of the Services, does not have the ability to correct, amend, transfer or delete Customer Personal Data, as may be required by Data Protection Laws, Contentstack shall (taking into account the nature of the processing and at Customer’s expense) provide reasonable assistance to facilitate such actions to the extent Contentstack is legally permitted or required to do so.
+To the extent Customer, in its use of the Services, does not have the ability to correct, amend, transfer or delete Customer Personal Data, as may be required by Data Protection Laws, Contentstack shall (taking into account the nature of the processing) provide reasonable assistance to facilitate such actions to the extent Contentstack is legally permitted or required to do so.

 4. CONTENTSTACK PERSONNEL